CasselKim/TIL/Git/studylog/190709/How_to_use_Git.md

 # How to use Git
-## contents

-1. about Git

-2. install GitBash

-3. create new repository

-4. connect with root folder

-5. push and pull

-6. take other's git

 ### 1. About Git
 Git is **distributed version-control system** for tracking changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
 Its goals include **speed, data integrity, and support for distributed, non-linear workflow**